 VII.
 Case Management: Knowing how to bring outside services, agencies, and resources to assist the client to recovery and attain other goals of the treatment plan.

 VIII.
 Crisis Intervention: Knowing how to respond to an alcohol and/or other drug abuser’s needs during acute emotional and/or physical distress that threatens to compromise or destroy the rehabilitation effort.

 IX.
 Client Education: Education that supports recovery from alcohol and drug addiction can be provided in a variety of ways; a sequence of formal classes may be conducted or outside educational resources may be used.

 X. Referral: Identifying the needs of a client that cannot be met by the counselor or agency (mission) along with assisting the client to access the support systems and community resources available.

 XI.
 Report and Record Keeping: Charting the results of treatment; writing reports, progress notes, discharge summaries and other client-related data.

 XII.
 Consultation: Relating with in-house staff or outside professionals to assure comprehensive, quality care for the client; involves meetings for discussion, decision-making and planning.

-If you have any questions about these matters or need help in contacting the agency in your state that administers the credentialling process, please feel free to contact Dr. Melissa Patton, Academic Dean, by email at email@example.com to see how we can help.
+If you have any questions about these matters or need help in contacting the agency in your state that administers the credentialing process, see our page on licensure requirements by state.
+You may also contact us by email at email@example.com to see how we can help.